EliasL15/law-agent/README.md

 - For production, consider Docker, cloud VM, or PaaS deployment.
 - Use a reverse proxy (e.g., Nginx) for custom domains and HTTPS.

-## Security
-- Your `.env` file and index/data files are excluded from git via `.gitignore`.
-- Never share your API keys publicly.

 ## License
 Specify your license here.